yegor256/blog/_posts/2014/jul/2014-07-31-travis-and-rultor.md

 The script is parameterized, as you see.
 There is one parameter that is passed by Rultor into the script: `${tag}`.
-This parameter was provided by myself in the Github issue, when I submitted a command to Rultor.
+This parameter was provided by myself in the GitHub issue, when I submitted a command to Rultor.

 The script tests that the gem works (integration testing) and clean up afterwords: